mdn/yari/kumascript/macros/Link.deprecated.md

 The {{Link("/en-US/docs/Web/JavaScript/Guide")}} on MDN
 ```

-This can be replace with the following Markdown:
+This can be replaced with the following Markdown:

 ```md
 The [JavaScript Guide](/en-US/docs/Web/JavaScript/Guide) on MDN